 3. Merrell All Out Peak

 Most users of the Merrell All Out Peak were quite satisfied with the comfort and stability of this running shoe.
-They found it to be highly breathable, they liked its HyperWrap 360 Degree Fit System that provides good stability, and found the Uni-Fly midsole to absorb impact quite well.
 It also has reflective components that will allow others to see you more easily while you run, and its nylon arch shank provides a good amount of flexibility.

 There were few to no reports of durability and quality issues of this running shoe.
 It has a TrailProtect technology that provides great underfoot protection, and a Vibram Megagrip Outsole that provides good traction.

 If you were wondering why it’s called Wave Sky, then we know the answer.
 This is because these shoes are so comfortable- there’s new maximum special cloud wave technology that will make you feel like running on clouds.
-There’s special midfoot sock-like panel and it makes these shoes really lightweight.
+There’s a special midfoot sock-like panel and it makes these shoe lightweight.
 These shoes might not be the best option for people with narrow toe-box.

 Many runners appreciated breathable mesh upper that will be great for those who need a big amount of breathability.
 The outsole is made of rubber and it’s said to last a long time and it’s also great improvement for better traction.
 There’s 4 mm heel to toe drop.

 While these are not the most breathable running shoes on our list, you will find that they will ensure your feet stay cool and dry--as long as you don't have excessively sweaty feet.

 6. Skechers GOrun Ultra R